sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - media-type (index 41): A link can point to arbitrary resources on the endpoint, local network, or Internet using the href item.
 Use of this item supplies the resource consumer with a hint of what type of resource to expect.
 Media types are identified by referencing a "Name" from the IANA "Media Types" registry: http://www.iana.org/assignments/media-types/media-types.xhtml.
 This item maps to '/SoftwareIdentity/Link/@type' in {{SWID}}.

 - use (index 42): An integer or textual value used to determine if the referenced software component has to be installed before installing the software component identified by the COSWID tag.
 If an integer value is used it MUST be an index value in the range -256 to 255.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
-Integer values in the range 0 to 255 correspond to registered entries in the IANA "Link Use Values" registry (see {{iana-link-use}}.
+Integer values in the range 0 to 255 correspond to registered entries in the IANA "Software Tag Link Use Values" registry (see {{iana-link-use}}.
 If a string value is used it MUST be a private use name as defined in {{iana-private-use}}.
 String values based on an Link Use Type Name from the IANA "Software Tag Link Use Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.

 - $$link-extension: This CDDL socket can be used to extend the link-entry map model.
 See {{model-extension}}.